Greenmamba29/genspark-ai-search-privacy/MCP_INTEGRATION_COMPLETE.md

 - **⚡ Performance Optimized**: Ready for production deployment
 - **🔧 Developer-Friendly**: Easy to use, maintain, and extend

-**The system is ready to deliver significantly enhanced search and document processing capabilities while maintaining the offline-first, high-performance characteristics that make GenSpark AI Search unique.**
+**The system is ready to deliver significantly enhanced search and document processing capabilities while maintaining the offline-first, high-performance characteristics that make Grahmos AI Search unique.**

 ---